shivam-ai/SuperAGI_sub/README.md

 The approximate computational cost per iteration can be expressed in big-O notation as: O(m⋅n⋅k).
 This takes into account the matrix multiplication and the fact that k is the average number of non-zero entries in each training example.
 Keep in mind that this is a rough estimate and the actual implementation details can vary across packages.
 The efficiency gains from sparse matrix representations and optimized linear algebra libraries are crucial for handling large datasets with sparse features.

-We are interested in building a high quality text classifier that categorizes news stories into 2 categories - information and entertainment.
+4.We are interested in building a high quality text classifier that categorizes news stories into 2 categories - information and entertainment.
 We want the classifier to stick with predicting the better among these two categories (this classifier won't try to predict a percent score for these two categories).
 You have already trained V1 of a classifier with 10,000 news stories from the New York Times, which is one of 1000 new sources we would like the next version of our classifier (let's call it V2) to correctly categorize stories for.
 You would like to train a new classifier with the original 10,000 New York Times news stories and an additional 10,000 different news stories and no more.
 Below are approaches to generating the additional 10,000 pieces of train data for training V2.

 Run our V1 classifier on 1 Million random stories from the 1000 news sources.
 Get the 10k stories where the V1 classifier’s output is closest to the decision boundary and get these examples labeled.